"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 1 Corinthians 5:7 - ...For indeed Christ, our Passover, was sacrificed for us.

 Peter tells us "with the Lord one day is as a thousand years, and a thousand years as one day (2 Peter 3:8)."
-With this in mind, it is interesting to note that the Israelites chose the Passover lamb "four" days before they killed it.
-Jesus was chosen as the Lamb slain "4,000" years before the crucifixion occurred in real-time:
+On that note, it is interesting that the Israelites chose the Passover lamb "four" days before they killed it.
+Jesus was the chosen Lamb slain "4,000" years before the crucifixion occurred in real-time:

 1 Peter 1:18-20 - Knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot.
 He indeed was foreordained before the foundation of the world, but was manifest in these last times for you.